 Place designated by you in accordance with Premiere Tours

-Expo98 is where the 1998 World Fair took place, now called “Parque das Nações”, it is the most recent district/quarter of the city of Lisbon where you can admire some of the most beautiful marvels of modern architecture (Vasco da Gama Bridge, the Oriente Train Station, the building towers of São Gabriel and São Rafael, Vasco da Gama Shopping Center, among others).
-Stops for photos and a visit to the Oceanarium (optional) voted by Tripadvisor the best in Europe and the second-best worldwide, only behind Monterey Bay Aquarium in Monterey, California, U.S.A.
+Expo98 is where the 1998 World Fair took place, nowadays called “Parque das Nacoes”, it is the most recent district/quarter of the city of Lisbon where you can admire some of the most beautiful marvels of modern architecture (Vasco da Gama Bridge, the Oriente Train Station, the building towers of Sao Gabriel and Sao Rafael, Vasco da Gama Shopping Center, among others).
+Stops for photos and a visit to the Oceanarium (optional) voted by Tripadvisor as the best in Europe.

 In 1755, Lisbon was the site of the biggest earthquake ever recorded in Europe.
-At the time, the Marquis of Pombal took on the mission to reconstruct the city center which was completely ruined and devastated due to this catastrophe.
-And as such, the first modern European city was born: “Baixa Pombalina” with its urban and geometric architectural plan, it became the model used in the construction of other new cities, especially in the New World (for example Manhattan in New York, Chicago city center, etc.) Here we will visit the famous squares “Praça do Comércio” and “Rossio” (statue of the First Emperor of Brazil, D. Pedro I), Rua Augusta (the most important pedestrian street in Portugal, with its famous Arch of Triumph.
+The Marquis of Pombal, prime-minister at the time, took on the mission to rebuild the city center, completely ruined and devastated by the catastrophe.
+And as such, the first modern style European city in Europe was born: “Baixa Pombalina” with its urban and geometric architectural plan, became the model used in the construction of other new cities, especially in the New World (for example Manhattan in New York, Chicago city center, etc.) Here we will visit the famous squares “Praca do Comércio” and “Rossio” (statue of the First Emperor of Brazil, D. Pedro I), Rua Augusta (the most important pedestrian street in Portugal, with its famous Arch of Triumph.

-On our way to “Parque Eduardo VII”, we will drive through “Avenida da Liberdade”, Lisbon’s Champs d’Élysées, one of the most beautiful avenues in the world.
+On our way to Park Eduard VII, we will drive through “Avenida da Liberdade”, Lisbon’s Champs d’Élysées, one of the most beautiful boulevards in the world.
 Besides the unique green vegetation, it is also famous for its national and international brand name shops, a paradise for glamorous shopping sprees.
-We will pass by the most imposing monument in Lisbon, a tribute to one of Portugal’s biggest national heroes, Marquis de Pombal.
-As we arrive at the top of “Parque Eduardo VII”, we can admire the wonderful view of the city and of the Tagus River.
+We will pass by the most imposing monument in Lisbon, a tribute to one of Portugal’s greatest national heroes, the Marquis de Pombal.
+As we arrive at the top of “Parque Eduardo VII”, we can admire the wonderful view of the city and the Tagus River.

 Inaugurated in 1966, the 25 April Bridge has become a major landmark of the city of Lisbon and a welcome sight for all visitors.
 The bridge connects the two margins of the Tagus River and it is one of the most imposing suspended cable bridges in all the world.

 Belém is the district/quarter of Lisbon that is dedicated to the great Portuguese explorers of the 15th and 16th centuries.
-Portugal was the first globalized country in the world with the arrival of its explorers to all continents.
+Portugal was the first globalizing nation in the world, with the arrival of its explorers to all continents.
 The Portuguese empire became one of the largest in the history of humanity.
-The majestic monuments that we find here are a reflection of the golden era in the history of Portugal: Monastery of Jerónimos, Belem Tower, and the Monument to the Discoveries with the statues of the great Portuguese sailors and explorers, Pedro Alvares Cabral, Vasco da Gama among others.
+The majestic monuments that we find here are a reflection of the golden era in the history of Portugal: Jeronimos monastery, Tower of Belem, and the Monument of Discoveries with the statues of the great Portuguese sailors and explorers, Magellan, Vasco da Gama among others.
 Finally, there is a must-visit to the famous “Pastéis de Belém”, one of Portugal´s most typical pastries/sweets.

-The bohemian quarter of Chiado was devastated by a terrible fire in 1988 and was the object of a careful reconstruction project led by the Portuguese architect Álvaro de Sisa Vieira.
+The bohemian quarter of Chiado was devastated by a terrible fire in 1988 and was the object of a careful reconstruction project led by the Portuguese architect Siza Vieira.
 It is, without a doubt, the busiest district in Lisbon.
-It is here that the streets “Rua do Carmo” and “Rua Garrett”, where we can find Café “A Brasileira” (with a statue of the poet and writer Fernando Pessoa, a regular client of this café), come alive every day!
+It is here that the streets “Rua do Carmo” and “Rua Garrett”, where we can find Café “A Brasileira” (with a statue of the poet and writer Fernando Pessoa, a regular client of this café in the late 19 century), come alive every day!
 Also, located in this quarter are some of the most famous and international renown restaurants in Portugal, for example, “Restaurante Belcanto” of Chef José Avillez which won the distinction of the best restaurant in the world by Conde Nast Traveler in 2016.

 Lisbon private tour with an accredited professional driver/guide, exclusively at your disposal, who will accompany you on visits to monuments and other places of interest whenever possible, (in certain areas of the city, car parking is not available or not allowed in which case the driver/guide will drop you off and schedule a time with you for pick-up, back at the same place of drop-off).